 5. Insect Bites

 Insect bites can cause itching and swelling, but don't fret!
 Just grab your lavender oil and apply a few drops to the insect bite.

-One of the great lavender uses for skin is to lessen the itch and reduce the swelling.
+One of the great uses of lavender for skin is to lessen the itch and reduce swelling.

 6. Insect Repellent

 Mix lavender oil with a carrier oil of your choice.
-Then, rub the mixture to any exposed skin, especially on the arms and legs.
+Then, rub the mixture on any exposed skin, especially on the arms and legs.

 This should keep those insects away.